-WalMart sells hardcover plain notebooks for \$1.97 (or Walmart.com if your local box store doesn't carry them).
+WalMart sells hardcover plain notebooks for \$1.97, sometime you will need to order them from Walmart.com.
 I get them and decorate them for any new project I have on tap.
 The more the project means to me the prettier the stuff I use to build it tends to be.
 If you love how something looks and feels you are more likely to carry it with you and not lose it or forget it.
 It takes me less than half an hour to customize things when I feel the need, but in the long run, it saves me a ton of time and it makes me happy.